Spectrometers and Polyphase Filterbanks in Radio Astronomy: Digital spectrometers

 To do so requires that the output of every first-stage channel is buffered so that there are $M$ samples per channel, then data must be rearranged and fed to the second-stage DFT in channel order.
 This reorder can be considered a matrix transpose (also called a \emph{cornerturn}), rearranging from ($N$, $M$) to ($M$, $N$) order.

 As an example, a zoom-style spectrometer with $N$=$M$=1024 has $N\times M / 2$=524,288 channels total.
-This approach is often used in the search for extra terrestrial intelligence (SETI)\cite{Siemion2011}, in order to achieve sub-hertz resolution over many hundreds of megahertz input bandwidth.
+This approach is often used in the search for extraterrestrial intelligence (SETI)\cite{Siemion2011}, in order to achieve sub-hertz resolution over many hundreds of megahertz input bandwidth.